Criminal Defense in Washington

 Some of the most severe criminal accusations that you can face are for violent crimes.
 These are offenses that involve someone getting physically hurt rather than just losing property or money.

-Among the most common charges for violent crimes that you can face in Tacoma are the following.
+Among the most common charges for violent crimes that you can face in Washington are the following.

 - Assault.
 Assault involves the infliction of bodily harm to someone else.
 There are four degrees of assault in Washington, depending on whether the harm was intentionally, recklessly, or negligently caused, and whether a deadly weapon was used during the offense.
 The most severe assaults are Class A felonies which carry life imprisonment and up to $50,000 in fines.